Installation

 - Download

-Add the orca directory to your PATH environment variable:
+Add the orca executable directory to your PATH environment variable:

 Finally, verify that Orca is successfully installed by running the orca version command.